llee454/pigeons/Readme.md

 The proof given by the CoLoR library is not a stand-alone proof and depends on several other functions and predicates provided by the library.
+Accordingly, a developer cannot use this proof without including the entire library and familiarizing themselves with the definitions and notations defined therein.

-In this library, I present a stand-alone proof that relies solely on the Coq Standard Library.
+In contrast, in this library, I present a stand-alone proof that relies solely on the Coq Standard Library.
+A developer looking for a proof of the pigeonhole principle can include this proof directly without any additional complications.

 Authors
 -------